Asdepique777/jeedom_linky/README.md

 ## Requirements
 This script requires the use of Python 3 with the following dependencies:

-- dateutil
+- dateutil (`pip3 install python-dateutil`)
-- requests
+- requests (`pip3 install requests`)
-- json

 ## Usage
-In "gen_json.sh" script, set up environment variables containing your Enedis email and password.
-Don't forget to uncomment the following lines:
+In the `gen_json.sh` script, set up environment variables containing your Enedis credentials by uncommenting and editing the following lines:

 	export LINKY_USERNAME="prenom.nom@mail.com"
 	export LINKY_PASSWORD="password"

-Then, just run "gen_json.sh" script to generate the JSON files.
+Then, just run `./gen_json.sh` to generate the JSON files.
+A log will be saved in `linky.log`.

 Fell free to add a cron to get ENEDIS data periodically.